 It is important for the people who participate in climate surveys to “see” themselves in the response choices.
 The survey attempts to be as inclusive of all members of the university community as possible, so we have attempted to reduce the number of participants who must choose “other” when responding to survey questions.

-The Climate Survey Task Force will submit the survey and all data collection efforts to UNH’s Institutional Review Board to ensure that all data collection efforts are ethical, voluntary, and protect the confidentiality of all respondents.
+The UNH Survey Center will submit the survey and all data collection efforts to UNH’s Institutional Review Board to ensure that all data collection efforts are ethical, voluntary, and protect the confidentiality of all respondents.
 We will not collect any data through interaction with individual respondents, and identifiable private information is protected.

 Participation in the survey is voluntary, and participants do not have to answer any question except the first positioning question (student, faculty, or staff status).
 Participants may skip questions they are uncomfortable answering.
 All subsequent research efforts and publication will be subject to IRB approval.

-The Climate Survey Task Force will provide an executive summary, a report narrative of the findings, descriptive and inferential statistics, and content analysis of the qualitative data.
+The UNH Survey Center will provide an executive summary, a report narrative of the findings, descriptive and inferential statistics, and content analysis of the qualitative data.
 The report will identify themes present in the data, and generalizations will be limited to groups or sub-groups with response rates of at least 30 percent.
 The university will use the results to identify two to three areas for targeted campus attention and construct appropriate programmatic plans of action.
-Results should be available by fall 2019.
+Results should be available by fall 2023.

 As a public records state, draft reports can be withheld from disclosure.
 Final reports, however, are subject to disclosure upon request.
 The president expects that our final report will be public on the university’s website.